Easy Slipcover for an Armchair

 Add a Ruffle

-I have done cording/piping once before on some pillows I made for my daughter Jamie.
+I have done cording/piping once before on some pillows I made for my daughter, Jamie.
 This (in my opinion) was much more difficult.

 On the first side of the easy slipcover, I somehow got the seat material caught up in the ruffle and had to rip it out.
 I was much more careful on the second side and the front.

-Use Original Hem of Drop Cloth Material
+Use the Original Hem of the Drop Cloth Material

 Another tip I got from Miss Mustard Seed was to take advantage of the pre-hemmed pieces.
 I did that on the ruffle all the way around.

-How To Outline Back of Chair
+How To Outline the Back of the Chair

 This could get confusing if you don’t pay attention.
-Because the chair (back) didn’t lay flat on the floor, I raised it up on a board.
+Because the chair (back) didn’t lie flat on the floor, I raised it up on a board.
 I laid down some brown craft paper and drew the outline.

 Although this is not a good picture, you can see how much room the bottle allowed.
+I moved the chair slightly so you could see the line traced near the chair, as well as the one that showed the extra space from the plastic bottle.

 Stitch Drop Cloth Seat Back

-I cut out the back.
+Using the brown craft paper pattern, I cut out the back.
 This is where I wish I had known what I was doing.
 I could have really used some advice from someone who had done this before.
 Maybe you can learn from my mistakes.

-I machine stitched the top of the easy slipcover.
-However due to the arms being attached (oh duhhh blonde moment!
+I machine-stitched the top of the easy slipcover.
+However, due to the arms being attached (oh duhhh blonde moment!
 I could have removed the arms! oh well, that JUST now occurred to me!)

 Trim Away Excess Fabric on Easy Slipcover